-10.9.1 Definition
+10.11.1 Definition

-This sample group is similar to the DRAP sample group; however, it enables more flexible cross-RAP referencing.
+This sample group is similar to the DRAP sample group as specified in subclause 10.8; however, it enables more flexible cross-RAP referencing.

-A EDRAP sample is a sample after which all samples in decoding order and in output order can be correctly decoded if the closest initial sample preceding the EDRAP sample and one or more other identified EDRAP samples earlier in decoding order than the EDRAP sample are available for reference.
+An EDRAP sample is a sample after which all samples in decoding order and in output order can be correctly decoded if the closest initial sample preceding the EDRAP sample and one or more other identified EDRAP samples earlier in decoding order than the EDRAP sample are available for reference.

 The initial sample is a SAP sample of SAP type 1, 2 or 3 that is marked as such either by being a Sync sample or by the SAP sample group.
 For example, if the 32nd sample in a file is an initial sample consisting of an I-picture, the 48th sample may consist of a P-picture and be marked as a member of the EDRAP sample group, thereby indicating that random access can be performed at the 48th sample by first decoding the 32nd sample (ignoring samples 33-47) and then continuing to decode from the 48th sample.

 NOTE: EDRAP samples can only be used in combination with SAP samples of type 1, 2 and 3.
-This is in order to enable the functionality of creating a decodable sequence of samples by concatenating the preceding SAP sample and zero or more other identified EDRAP samples earlier in decoding order than the EDRAP sample with the EDRAP sample and the samples following the EDRAP sample in output order.
+This is in order to enable the functionality of creating a decodable sequence of samples by concatenating the preceding SAP sample and zero or more other identified EDRAP samples earlier in decoding order than the EDRAP sample with the EDRAP sample and the samples following the EDRAP sample in decoding order and in output order.

 A sample can be a member of the EDRAP Sample Group only if the following conditions are true:

-- The EDRAP sample references only the closest preceding initial sample and one or more other identified EDRAP samples earlier in decoding order than the EDRAP sample.
+The EDRAP sample references only the closest preceding initial sample and one or more other identified EDRAP samples earlier in decoding order than the EDRAP sample.

-- The EDRAP sample and all samples following the EDRAP sample in decoding order and output order can be correctly decoded when starting decoding at the EDRAP sample after having decoded the closest preceding SAP sample of type 1, 2 or 3 marked as such by being a Sync sample or by the SAP sample group and after having decoded the zero or more other identified EDRAP samples earlier in decoding order than the EDRAP sample.
+The EDRAP sample and all samples following the EDRAP sample in decoding order and output order can be correctly decoded when starting decoding at the EDRAP sample after having decoded the closest preceding SAP sample of type 1, 2 or 3 marked as such by being a Sync sample or by the SAP sample group and after having decoded the zero or more other identified EDRAP samples earlier in decoding order than the EDRAP sample.

-10.9.2 Syntax
+10.11.2 Syntax

-class VisualEdrapEntry() extends VisualSampleGroupEntry('edrp') { unsigned int(3) edrap_type; unsigned int(3) num_ref_rap_pics_minus1; unsigned int(26) reserved = 0; for(i=0; i<=num_ref_rap_pics_minus1; i++) unsigned int(16) delta_RAP_index[i]; }
+class VisualEdrapEntry() extends VisualSampleGroupEntry('edrp') { unsigned int(3) edrap_type; unsigned int(3) num_ref_edrap_pics; unsigned int(26) reserved = 0; for(i=0; i<num_ref_edrap_pics; i++) unsigned int(16) ref_edrap_idx_delta[i]; }

-10.9.3 Semantics
+10.11.3 Semantics